Full Text of Tonight’s Tri-County Public Health Order

 Here is the full text of this evening’s order from Garfield, Pitkin and Eagle Counties

-NEW LIMITS ON LARGE GATHERINGS,
+NEW LIMITS ON LARGE GATHERINGS, OTHER EMERGENCY STRATEGIES TO SLOW THE SPREAD OF COVID-19

 Eagle, Garfield, and Pitkin County are issuing a Public Health order to minimize the health impacts of COVID-19.
 Not only has COVID-19 presented in our tri-county region, but there has also been community transmission between affected individuals.
 The role of counties is to protect the health, safety and welfare of their citizens.

 The Public Health order will become effective immediately and will be revisited on April 8, 2020.